The Right Complexity Measure in Locally Private Estimation: It is not the Fisher Information: Introduction

-To address this challenge, we study the \emph{local minimax complexity} of estimation and learning under local notions of privacy.
-Worst-case notions of complexity may be too stringent for statistical practice~\cite{DuchiJoWa18}, and in real-world use, we wish to understand how difficult the \emph{actual} problem we have is, and whether we can adapt to this problem difficulty, so that our procedurs more efficiently solve easy problems as opposed to being tuned to worst-case notions of difficulty.
-Our adoption of local minimax complexity is thus driven by three desiderata: we seek fundamental limits on estimation and learning that (i) are instance specific, applying to the particular problem at hand, (ii) are uniformly attainable, in that there exist adaptive procedures to achieve the instance-specific difficulty, and (iii) have super-efficiency limitations, so that if a procedure achieves \emph{better} behavior than the lower bounds suggest is possible, there should be problem instances in which the procedure must have substantially worse behavior.
-In this paper, we provide a characterization of the difficulty of estimation of one-dimensional quantities under local privacy that satisfies these desiderata.
+To address this challenge, we borrow from \citet{CaiLo15} to study the \emph{local minimax complexity} of estimation and learning under local privacy.
+Worst-case notions of complexity may be too stringent for statistical practice, and we wish to understand how difficult the \emph{actual} problem we have is and whether we can adapt to this problem difficulty, so that our procedures more efficiently solve easy problems---as opposed to being tuned to worst-case scenarios.
+Our adoption of local minimax complexity is thus driven by three desiderata, which \citet{CaiLo15} identify: we seek fundamental limits on estimation and learning that (i) are instance specific, applying to the particular problem at hand, (ii) are (uniformly) attainable, in that there exist procedures to achieve the instance-specific difficulty, and (iii) have super-efficiency limitations, so that if a procedure achieves \emph{better} behavior than the lower bounds suggest is possible, there should be problem instances in which the procedure must have substantially worse behavior.
+We provide characterize the local minimax complexity of locally private estimation of one-dimensional quantities, showing that this benchmark (nearly) always satisfies desiderata (i) and (iii).
+Via a series of examples---some specific, others general---we show that there are procedures whose risk is of the order of the local minimax risk for all underlying (unknown) populations.
+As an essential part of this program is that the complexity is (ii) attainable---which, to our knowledge, remains open even in the non-private case---we view this paper as an initial foray into understanding problem-specific optimality in locally private estimation.